A Compositional Framework for Passive Linear Networks: Decorated cospans

 \subsection{Decorated cospan categories}

-While cospans in $\mathrm{FinSet}$ provide a good language to describe connections between finite sets---we view the feet as indexing connection points of the apex---to provide a framework for describing composition of more interesting structures than finite sets we need a way of incorporating this extra data.
-This is provided by the idea of an `$F$-decorated' cospan: a cospan in $\mathrm{FinSet}$ in which the apex $N$ is equipped with an element $1 \to FN$ of some object $FN$.
-We think of $F$ as describing the collection of available structures on $N$, with examples such as the collection of circuit diagrams or Dirichlet forms on $N$ in mind.
+An important example of a hypergraph category is the category of cospans in $\Fin\Set$, the category of finite sets and functions.
+However, to describe circuits we need a more flexible class of hypergraph categories.
+This is provided by the idea of an `$F$-decorated' cospan: a cospan in $\Fin\Set$ in which the apex $N$ is equipped with an element of some set $FN$.
+We think of $F$ as describing the collection of available structures on $N$: examples include the collection of circuit diagrams or Dirichlet forms on $N$.

-When $F$ is a lax symmetric monoidal functor, such decorated cospans are the morphisms of a dagger compact category.
-We assure the reader that all constructions in this section are well-defined; the interested reader can find details in Fong \cite{Fon}.